 Our study shows clearly that parent material and climate interact to control soil C dynamics.
 This interaction was the key to explaining trends in both bulk soil ∆14C, which is a proxy for the mean age of soil C, and respired ∆14C-CO2, which reveals the relative contributions of faster or more slowly cycling soil C to respiration.
 We observed that the trends in both bulk and respired ∆14C at the soil surface were best explained by climate, but best explained by parent material in deeper soil layers.
 This importance of climate was reflected in the changes in ∆14C we observed over time, which were greater for surface soils than deeper soils, and greater for the highly weathered soils at the warm sites than the poorly developed soils at the cold sites.
 Yet contrary to expectations, we saw the most depleted bulk soil ∆14C in the cool climate andesitic soil, which is also where we saw the least change over time at all depths.

 The interaction between parent material and climate can be characterized by the effects of weathering on the development of the soil mineral assemblage through formation and subsequent loss of secondary minerals.
 We confirm the findings of other studies that specific mineral assemblages are highly correlated with the age of soil C, as measured by proxy with bulk soil ∆14C.
 We extend this finding to show that it is specifically the poorly crystalline mineral content that is correlated with bulk soil ∆14C, while crystalline mineral content is not.
 Finally, we provide mechanistic evidence for the protective effect of mineral-association on decomposition of soil organic matter by demonstrating that the difference between bulk soil ∆14C and respired ∆14C-CO2 is even more strongly correlated with poorly crystalline mineral content than bulk ∆14C alone.

+Maybe something on the difference between 14C of bulk and respired as an indicator for the presence of multiple stabilization mechanisms that operate on different timescales.
+Contrast granite (which has old bulk and old respired C but difference = 0 at depth with andesite soils that respire much younger C than the bulk).
+Perhaps also the specific CO2 flux?

 In future work we intend to quantify the timescales of soil carbon cycling in mineral and non-mineral associated pools with a compartmental modeling approach, using the radiocarbon time series presented here in addition to radiocarbon measurements of soil density and thermal fractions as constraints.